PRECIOUS-Gold tops 1-week high on dollar weakness, pause in stocks rally

 “Some potential mining unrest in South Africa on wage negotiations is dragging on and has provided the fundamental backdrop,” said Saxo Bank analyst Ole Hansen.

-Palladium rose 1.1 percent to $1,384.94, while silver gained 0.9 percent to $15.22.
-(Reporting by Sumita Layek, Nallur Sethuraman and Harshith Aranya in Bengaluru Editing by Susan Thomas)
+Palladium rose 0.8 percent to $1,380.51, while silver gained 1.1 percent to $15.25 per ounce.
+(Reporting by Sumita Layek, Nallur Sethuraman and Harshith Aranya in Bengaluru Editing by Susan Thomas and Tom Brown)